trailofbits/algo/README.md

 ### Apple Devices

-Find the corresponding mobileconfig (Apple Profile) for each user and send it to them over AirDrop (or other secure means).
-Apple Configuration Profiles are all-in-one configuration files for iOS and macOS devices and installing a profile will fully configure the VPN.
+Find the corresponding mobileconfig (Apple Profile) for each user and send it to them over AirDrop or other secure means.
+Apple Configuration Profiles are all-in-one configuration files for iOS and macOS devices.
+On macOS, double-clicking a profile to install it will fully configure the VPN.
+On iOS, users are prompted to install the profile as soon as the AirDrop is accepted.

 ### Android Devices